Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 **Stressful Event Series:**

 1. Receiving multiple tasks with tight deadlines.
-2. Discovering that team members are not following agreed-upon procedures.
+2. Discovering that team members need to follow agreed-upon procedures.
 3. Receiving negative feedback on a project they invested significant effort in.

 **Internal Dialog:**